dudarev/cghub/cghub/docs/source/howitworks.rst

 Here are next sequence of actions:
     - when user click 'Add all to cart', transmitted only current query
     - then will be created task to obtain all attributes for specified query and fill cart
+    - will be checked that every file exists in cache, if not - will be created task to cache it
     - task id transmitted back to user and saves into cookies
     - js script will check task status periodically untill it will be success or fails.
 In case when task fails, will be shown popup with error message

 Downloading metadata
 ====================

-File with metadata collected from xml files with uuids which stored in cart.
+File with metadata collected from xml files stored in cart cache with analysis ids which stored in cart.

 .. autofunction:: cghub.apps.cart.utils.join_analysises